Irving Multi-PI Planning Grant

 - CUIMC and Morningside faculty for cancer related projects.

 - Must be at the rank of Assistant Professor or above.
-Research Foundation for Mental Health (RFMH) faculty may apply as long as they have a full-time Columbia faculty appointment.
+Research Foundation for Mental Health (RFMH)/NYSPI faculty may apply as long as they have a full-time Columbia faculty appointment.

 - Awardees who previously received funding through this pilot award mechanism are not eligible unless the proposed project will support a new type of grant submission than the prior award.